Should You Run Your Air Conditioner in the Winter?

 Vacuum all carpeting in your home at least once or twice a week.
 If your carpeting appears to have water damage or dry rot, replace it entirely.
 If you're looking for a more permanent solution, consider removing your carpeting in favor of exposed hardwood or tile flooring.

-2. Damp Areas
+2. Dry Out Damp Areas

 Mold spores contribute a great deal to indoor air pollution, and damp areas are breeding grounds for mold.
 Monitor your bathroom, crawl space, and piping for signs of leaking or prolonged dampness.
 You may want to install dehumidifiers in areas that never seem to dry out.